Home Away From Home: The Way Car

 Inside the Carbonating Plant

 In Newton, a pipe from the Santa Fe stock yards supplied the water for the carbonating plant.
-The plant bottled Fred Harvey brand coca-cola, root beer, club soda, and ginger ale.
+The plant bottled Fred Harvey brand Coca-Cola, root beer, club soda, and ginger ale.
 Fruit-flavored soft drinks were also bottled using pure fruit juice rather than imitation flavorings.

 As was the case in all other aspects of the Fred Harvey system, quality was stressed.
 Coca-Cola ran lab tests every six months to make sure that the end product was meeting their standards.
 A State Health Inspector would often pull a bottle at random from various cases ready to be shipped to test.